Kairum-Labs/should/README.md

 - `NotBeEqual(t, actual, unexpected)` - Ensure two values are not equal
 - `BeNil(t, actual)` / `NotBeNil(t, actual)` - Nil pointer checks
 - `BeOfType(t, actual, expected)` - Checks if a value is of a specific type
+- `BeSameTime(t, actual, expected, options...)` - Compare times with optional timezone/nanosecond ignoring
 - `HaveLength(t, collection, length)` - Checks if a collection has a specific length
-- `HaveSameTimeAs(t, actual, expected, options...)` - Compare times with optional timezone/nanosecond ignoring

 ### Empty/Non-Empty Checks